ojeda-e/old.ojeda-e.github.io/_posts/2021-07-12-Simple_is_better.md

 faster, speeding up development time.

-Other tips that I found useful to consider while working on GSoC are summarized below.
+Other tips that I found useful to consider while working at the [GSoC] are summarized below.

 ## Names of Variables